Spantree/okmercury/README.md

 # OKMercury

-A blatant plagarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.
+A blatant plagiarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.

 If you're more visual, check out this [TED Talk](http://ed.ted.com/lessons/inside-okcupid-the-math-of-online-dating-christian-rudder) describing the algorithm, which was released on